MB1151/attention_is_all_you_need/README.md

     - Having a benchmark implementation makes it much easier to identify issues.
 I compared the core implementation of my code with the existing [`annonated-transformer`](https://nlp.seas.harvard.edu/annotated-transformer/) line by line to identify implementation issues in attention specifically.
 - Implement both training script and inference script together
     - It is much easier to debug the model if you can actually verify the output of the model on a test set.
 So, it is better to implement the inference code before starting the model training.

+## Training Artifacts

+- Trained English-Telugu translation model &rarr; [Drive Link](https://drive.google.com/file/d/1fawBypmJ2RuJAFirp4PMkdGdY_kWBhqj/view?usp=drive_link).
+    - Download this model and place it in `Data/trained_models/translation_models` directory to use it for inference.
+- BPE English tokenizer used in training the model &rarr; [Drive Link](https://drive.google.com/drive/folders/1ZXjzFatNVgltQfi13Q1fOhT81N0odsm5?usp=drive_link)
+    - Download the the files (`merges.txt` and `vocab.json`) from the above link and place them in `Data/trained_models/tokenizers/bpe/bpe_english_tokenizer` directory to use it for inference.
+- BPE Telugu tokenizer used in training the model &rarr; [Drive Link](https://drive.google.com/drive/folders/178CeSR_jb44bXir6bl8yqwhKkf9ZWeuI?usp=drive_link)
+    - Download the files (`merges.txt` and `vocab.json`) from the above link and place them in `Data/trained_models/tokenizers/bpe/bpe_telugu_tokenizer` directory to use it for inference.